-According to the Out of Home Advertising Association of America (OAAA), outdoor advertising companies earned $8.6 billion in revenue in 2019.
-Although that figure dipped by about 30% in 2020 due to the COVID-19 pandemic, industry officials anticipate a rebound in 2022 and beyond.
+According to the Out of Home Advertising Association of America (OAAA), outdoor advertising companies earned $8.6 billion in 2019.
+That figure dipped to $6.07 billion in 202o but climbed back to $7.09 billion in 2021.

 How many billboards are there in the U.S.?

 The Out of Home Advertising Association of America (OAAA) reports that there were 343,606 billboard sign faces in the U.S. in 2020.
 Scenic America’s 2021 research has found 439,711 billboard sign faces throughout the U.S., and as many as 20 percent of these may be nonpermitted, nonconforming, or illegally modified.
 This estimate is derived from data reported by state outdoor advertising associations and other official sources.

 How many digital billboards are there in the U.S.?

 The OAAA estimates that there were 10,100 digital billboards in the U.S. in 2020.
 While this figure seems low compared to the total number of billboards, the statistic is misleading because it does not account for the fact that each billboard may display up to 10 messages, often on more than one side, accounting for thousands more advertising impressions than a traditional static billboard.
 More recent information from state agencies indicates that there are at least 7,000 digital billboards reported in state records, with even more digital billboards being permitted by county and municipal governments.

 What are the largest outdoor advertising companies by the number of billboard faces?

 - Adams Outdoor (10,000 billboard faces)

 Source: Billboard Insider: The Top 20 US Bulletin/Poster Companies Ranked by Faces | Billboard Insider™